AGLDWG/guidelines/PID-IRI-Guidelines-v2.2.md

 * *Submitting Organization* is free to use allocated IRIs

 #### 8.2.3.
 Required Metadata
 Metadata to be supplied for the registration of a Linked Data definitional resource, and thus the allocation of an IRI for it, must constitute a valid record for such within the AGLDWG Linked Data PID Register.
-Record validity is determined using the process outlined in [Appendix B](#app-b).
+Record validity is determined using the process outlined in [Appendix B](#appendix-b-resource-register-item-metadata).

 Entries in the AGLDWG Linked Data PID Register are public from submission onwards.

 ### 8.3.
-Top-Level Register IRIs
+Top-Level Registers
 Top-Level Registers are an index of individual Linked Data objects, promoted to the 'top' of `linked.data.gov.au` for high visibility.
 Such registers are formulated using very basic information:

 * the identity of the register itself (given via its IRI)